kontainapp/km/cloud/k8s/knative/README.md

 Specifically, hostPath is disallowed for knative.
 For now, we need to package km inside the docker container.
 3. Device plugin works out of box, so that’s good.

+## knative/autoscale

+`autoscale` is the testing image used in benchmark.
+To benchmark kontain, we need to kontainerize the test_image.

+## knative/helloworld-*

+These are knative serving services that runs helloworld.
+Currently, we have nodejs and golang as examples.

+## knative/performance

+For this, this directory contains the `load-test-zero` benchmark from `knative/serving` using `make-stub`.
+For details, see `knative/performance/readme.md`.